 Cushing’s hymn and Psalm 61 suggest these lessons to me:

 - Jesus taught that in this life we will have trouble, tribulation, distress, suffering, and frustration.5 We can’t expect complete deliverance from the presence of sin and its consequences now.
-That will only happen when Jesus brings us to a new heaven and a new earth where righteousness dwells.6 The Christian life involves spiritual warfare against the world, the flesh, and the devil.
+That will only happen when Christ brings us to a new heaven and a new earth where righteousness dwells.6 The Christian life involves spiritual warfare against the world, the flesh, and the devil.
 King David faced that struggle, so did William Cushing, and so do we.

 - When troubles come, we must run to Jesus in faith and prayer, asking Him to deliver us.
 “The Lord is my rock, my fortress and my deliverer; my God is my rock, in whom I take refuge, my shield and the horn of my salvation.
 He is my stronghold, my refuge and my savior—from violent people you save me.”7 King David and William Cushing cultivated close personal communion and fellowship with the Lord.
 Do we?
 Sometimes we forget to ask Christ to rescue and help us.
 Often we take Him for granted.
 Scripture teaches, “You do not have because you do not ask God.
 When you ask, you do not receive, because you ask with wrong motives, to spend it on your passions.”8

-- Taking refuge under God’s wings reminds us of Jesus’ words: “Jerusalem, Jerusalem,….how often I longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.”9 Many of the Jewish people of Jesus’ day refused to come back to the Lord.
+- Taking refuge under God’s wings reminds us of Jesus’ words: “Jerusalem, Jerusalem, how often I longed to gather your children together, as a hen gathers her chicks under her wings, and you were not willing.”9 Many of the Jewish people of Jesus’ day refused to come back to the Lord.
 Let us not be contrary children, difficult or disobedient, uncooperative or unreasonable, headstrong or self-willed.
 Christ favors repenting people who are humble and contrite in spirit, and who tremble at His word.10

 - Sheltering under God’s wings reminds us of the mercy seat in the Old Testament tabernacle.11 The Greek word for mercy seat in Hebrews 9:5 is hilasterion, which means propitiation or atoning sacrifice.12 It means the Lord removes our sin by Jesus being the Lamb of God.
 Praise the Lord!
-He saves completely, forever, to the uttermost those who come to God through Him, because Christ always lives to intercede for us.13
+He saves completely, forever, to the uttermost all who come to God through Him, because Christ always lives to intercede for us.13

 We can’t hide from God or even from enemies for long.
-But Jesus’ followers died to our old ways, and our life is now hidden with Christ in God.14 The penalty for our sins was paid by Christ’s death on the cross and we were raised with Jesus for a brand new life.
+But Jesus’ followers have died to our old ways, and our life is now hidden with Christ in God.14 The penalty for our sins was paid by Christ’s death on the cross and we were raised with Jesus for a brand new life.
 Christ’s followers are secure in Him; we are protected from spiritual enemies; and we have access to all God’s blessings in Jesus and an eternal inheritance.

 Maybe William Cushing had all this in mind when he wrote his hymn of dependence on Jesus.
 I like to think that he did.
 Learn Cushing’s hymn for yourself or at least use it as a prayer to God.
 Or at least chant the chorus (in modern English), especially in troubling times: